awsdocs/amazon-workdocs-user-guide/doc_source/workdocs-amazon-business.md

 ## Viewing and searching for files<a name="workdocs-amazon-business-search-view"></a>

 You can view your recently shared and viewed files from the Amazon WorkDocs for Amazon Business home page\.
-You can also view files that are shared with you or by you\.
+You can also view files that you share, and that others share with you\.

 **To view files that are shared with you or by you**